Ukrainian Marine Corps: Ukrainian People's Republic

 Not long after, Pavlo Skoropadskyi was removed from power in an uprising led by Symon Petliura.
 The Naval Infantry continued to faithfully serve their nation under the banner of the Ukrainian People's Republic.
-A prominent organizer of Ukrainian marine troops during the period of Ukrainian War of Independence was the former minister of naval affairs Mykhailo Bilynskyi.
+A prominent organizer of Ukrainian marine troops during the period of Ukrainian War of Independence was the former minister of naval affairs, Mykhailo Bilinskyi.
 In April 1919 the 1st Ukrainian Marine Division was created under Bilynskyi's command.
 The unit included a naval infantry regiment composed of Hutsuls from the outskirts of Kolomyia, many of whom had earlier served in the Austro-Hungarian Navy and who were recruited due to their lower tolerance to Communist ideas.
 The unit was distinguished by its black uniforms worn both by officers and by regular marines, and the servicemen's equipment involved naval dirks.

 Bilynskyi's regiment took part in the successful First Winter Campaign of Ukrainian forces, but following the retreat across the Zbruch river its soldiers were placed in internment camps.
 Following the Treaty of Riga, the unit entered Bolshevik-controlled Ukraine as part of the Second Winter Campaign in order to raid the territory and encourage an anti-Moscow uprising.
 On 12 November 1921 Bilynskyi was wounded at the head of his troops while crossing the river Teteriv, and on 17 November Ukrainian forces were defeated in a battle at Mali Minky by the cavalry of Grigory Kotovsky.
 Surrounded by the enemy, Bilynskyi committed suicide to evade capture.
 This signified the last armed attempt to achieve Ukraine's independence during that war.
 In modern Ukraine a naval infantry brigade has been named after Bilynskyi.